 The Wednesday Word

-For four weeks, we will explore a word or phrase from the upcoming Sunday scripture passage and why it matters for the text and our lives.
+For four weeks, we explored a word or phrase from the Sunday scripture passage and why it matters for the text and our lives.
 Hosted by Rev. Dr. Sarah Johnson.

 WORSHIP, SERVICE RECORDINGS AND SERMONS